0mphalos/Moon/about/index.md

 ---
 # Introduction

 The purpose of this gathering is to explore common perspectives of category theory within functional programming frameworks and applications.
+We're also going to look at recent applications using purescript for writing full-stack blockchain applications.

 # Where and when